reach-sh/reach-lang/docs/src/tut/mkt/index.md

 So these variables are declared at the backend before being defined in the frontend.

 This might feel like a lot of work especially if you are coming from a language like JavaScript that is weakly typed.
-But we would rather use an application with strong security than one with weak security especially when it has to do with money and trust.
+But we will rather use an application with strong security than one with weak security especially when it has to do with money and trust.

-### {#tut-mkt-starter-conclusion} Conclusion
+### {#tut-mkt-starter-Review} Review

-In this section we created the boilerplate for the application that this tutorial plans to build.
+In this section, we created the boilerplate for the application that this tutorial plans to build.

 Two (2) important files were created.
 And the necessary code was added.
 See full code [here]().

 Next, a simple DApp will be built.
 This will help to visualize what the finished product will look and feel like.
-If the diagram above wasn't clear enough, this next section would help.
+If the diagram above wasn't clear enough, this next section will help.

 Time to proceed!